IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Evaluation

-Each fuzzer process was dedicated to a single processor core on an x86\_64 server with two 20-core CPUs and 692 GB of memory.
-Each fuzzing process lasted for one day to allow adequate exploration~\cite{10.1145/3243734.3243804}.
-In addition, each experiment was repeated five times and the results were averaged to reduce random effects.
-To demonstrate \irfuzzer{}'s ability to mutate IR modules and to provide a fair comparison with AFL++, each fuzzer process was initialized with 92 seed.
-The seeds are randomly selected from LLVM's unit testing, and they are smaller than 256 bytes to increase the throughput.
-The seeds are anonymously published in the artifact~\cite{IrfuzzerArtifact}.
+Each fuzzer process ran exclusively on a single processor core on an x86\_64 server.
+Each fuzzing process ran for one day to allow adequate exploration~\cite{10.1145/3243734.3243804}.
+We repeated each experiment five times to average the results to reduce random effects.
+To demonstrate \irfuzzer{}'s ability to mutate IR modules and to provide a fair comparison with AFL++, we initialized each fuzzer process with 92 seeds.
+We randomly selected the seeds from LLVM's unit tests.
+Each seed was smaller than 256 bytes to increase the throughput.
+We anonymously published the seeds in the artifact~\cite{IrfuzzerArtifact}.